It can be challenging to choose the best waders for cold water fishing. There are a lot of waders available and many things to think about.

 Q: Should I choose Stockingfoot or Bootfoot waders?

 Answer: Waders with stocking feet are more flexible.
 The boot is not connected to the waders, giving your ankle additional mobility.
+You have to buy best wading boots separately.
 Additionally, stockingfoot waders offer better ankle straps than bootfoot waders.
 However, the design of the rubber boot in bootfoot waders will keep the chilly water off of your body, keeping you warm overall.
 Additionally, bootfoot waders usually have insulation built in which might be an important thing on the coldest days.

 If you ask us, our vote still goes to Simms Freestone Stockingfoot Waders as the best cold water waders because of their excellent features and performance.
 But, we are going to leave the ball in your court now that you have been acquainted with all the information you needed to make the best choice!